How to calm pets during fireworks

 • A schedule of local events

-With those key points under control, your home and pet are ready for when the Catherine wheels start flying.
+With those key points under control, your home and pet are ready when the Catherine wheels start flying.

 #1 Make a note of organised fireworks displays